How Childhood Trauma Fuels Controlling Behavior (And How to Stop It)

 Let’s talk about resentment.
 Resentment grows from unmet expectations.
 If you didn’t get what you needed as a child, you might find yourself unconsciously attracting people who reflect that same pain.
 Why do we do this?
 Because we’re trying to fix what was left unresolved in the past.
 I shared more about how to work through this in the post below.
 Click the link to join the conversation.

-Frequently, the desire to control others comes from wanting to feel safe.
+Frequently, the desire to over personalize work or control others comes from wanting to feel safe.
 However, most people, unless they have specific relational dynamics like codependency, resist being controlled.
 Healthy relationships typically thrive on mutual respect and freedom, rather than rigid rules or attempts to control.

 In the next section, we’ll talk about how you can start fixing these issues and take steps toward healthier, more balanced relationships.